hsinyenwu/ggRibo/README_a2_overlapping_ORFs.md

 ```
 ![image](https://github.com/user-attachments/assets/7cb5c658-e21f-416a-89c2-dc47286b25c0)

-**Deconvolute Ribo-seq reads to show the translation of overlapping uORF and main ORF**
+## Deconvolution of Ribo-seq reads shows the translated frames of overlapping uORF and main ORF
 **If we only assign frame colors to the annotated CDS**
 ```
 ggRibo_decon(